 Being able to use mathematical thinking in solving problems is one of the most the fundamental goals of teaching mathematics, but it is also one of its most elusive goals.
 It is an ultimate goal of teaching that students will be able to conduct mathematical investigations by themselves, and that they will be able to identify where the mathematics they have learned is applicable in real world situations.
-In the phrase of the mathematics.
+In the phrase of the mathematician Paul Halmos (1980), problem solving is "the heart of mathematics".
 However, whilst teachers around the world have considerable successes with achieving this goal, especially with more able students, there is always a great need for improvement, so that more students get a deeper appreciation of what it means to think mathematically and to use mathematics to help in their daily and working lives.